 AEW Rampage spoilers for this week

-This week’s Black Friday edition of AEW Rampage was taped last night at the Chartway Arena in Chicago after AEW Dynamite went off the air.
-Below are full spoilers:
+The Friday, December 3 edition of AEW Rampage was taped on Wednesday night at the Gas South Arena in Duluth, Georgia after AEW Dynamite went off the air.
+Below are spoilers from the taping:

-* Bobby Fish and Adam Cole defeated Orange Cassidy and Wheeler Yuta

-* Riho defeated AEW Women’s World Champion Britt Baker in a non-title Black Friday Deal match.
-Riho won the match via roll-up.
-Per the stipulation, Riho is the new #1 contender for a future title shot from Baker

 Stay tuned for more.